BENCH Practical

 Incorrect!

 Correct!
-Bench estimates the regression weights that predict how the diffusion data may change as a result of change in each of the parameters.
+Bench estimates the regression weights that predict how the diffusion data may change as a result of a change in each of the parameters.
 This includes the average and also uncertainty of change.

 Extracting summary measurements

 For example, metrics such as mean diffusivity and fractional anisotropy can be used to summarize the diffusion data within each shell.
-These metrics offer the advantage of being rotationally invariant, meaning they remain consistent regardless of the tissue orientation or the orientation of the acquisition.
+These metrics offer the advantage of being rotationally invariant, meaning they remain consistent regardless of the tissue orientation or the orientation of head in the acquisition.

 bench diff-summary --data dataset/001/Diffusion/data.nii.gz \